 <<(b) Following the delivery of a Trigger Notice, no amount of cash shall be trapped in the Issuer beyond what is necessary to ensure the operational functioning of the Issuer or the orderly payments of the amounts due under the Notes in accordance with the Post-Enforcement Priority of Payments and pursuant to the terms of the Transaction Documents, as required by article 21(4)(a) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.>>.

-See also Post-Enforcement Priority of Payments (in TRANSACTION OVERVIEW), items from (i) to (vi).
+See also Post-Enforcement Priority of Payments (in TRANSACTION OVERVIEW and Condition 6.3 of Terms and Conditions of the Notes), items from (i) to (vi).